relikd/brew.py/README.md

                         arguments are specified, only do this for the given packages.
 Removes all downloads older than 21 days (see config.ini).
+    export              Take binary and all referenced libs to another folder (relink all dylib)

 optional arguments:
   -h, --help            show this help message and exit